PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 If the user chooses one of the listed results, it is automatically written in the search field and selected as context.

 In the specific settings drop-down there are:
-- The shop groups names with a link to select it as context
+- The shop groups names with a link to select it as context (only if the group contains at least a shop)
 - The shops names with a link to select it as context

 Next to each shop name, there is a mention: